kristiannemcek-dev/Yern/PrivacyPolicy.md

 ### 3. Data Deletion and Retention
 Because Yern is a local-only application, you have full control over your data retention:

-**Retention after Uninstallation:** To prevent accidental data loss, uninstalling Yern does not automatically delete neither your local database (UserData.db) and icons stored.
+**Retention after Uninstallation:** To prevent accidental data loss, uninstalling Yern does not automatically delete either your local database (DeviceData.db) or icons stored.
 This allows you to retain your history if you choose to reinstall the application in the future.

 **Manual Deletion:** If you wish to permanently remove all data from your computer, you must manually delete the following folder: